-The best lenses for the Sony A7 II: I'll help you make the most of this veteran camera
+Best lenses for the Sony A7 II in 2026: I'll help you choose lenses that give this veteran camera a new lease of life

 What are the best lenses for the Sony A7 II?
-I reckon they need to offer good image quality and all-round performance at a reasonable price
+I reckon they need to offer good image quality and all-around performance at a reasonable price

-I think that the Sony A7 II had a very good (and long) run for its money and still makes a smart second-hand choice.
+Old but gold, I think that the Sony A7 II had a very good (and long) run for its money and still makes a smart second-hand choice.
+I bought mine brand new a couple of years ago, in a sensational Black Friday deal, and haven't regretted it once.
 Highlights include a 24MP sensor and in-body stabilization, inherited by later models down the line.
-After the original Sony A7 finally went out of production, the A7 II became the cheapest full frame Sony you could buy and one of the best cheap cameras on the market.
+After the original Sony A7 finally went out of production, the A7 II became the cheapest full-frame Sony you could buy and one of the best cheap cameras on the market.

 A good 24-megapixel sensor deserves lenses that are able to do it justice.
 At the same time, Sony A7 II buyers will be keeping an eye on the budget, so I’ve also picked out lenses that offer real value for money and are sensible purchases, given that the camera body is relatively inexpensive.